六曜 ROKUYO – A warning

 Before we delve into astrology too deeply, let's look at some fundamental flaws:

-Planets were once considered gods and their brilliance and mystery gave people astrology thousands of years ago.
+Thousands of years ago planets were considered gods and their brilliance and mystery gave people astrology.
 We have now lost touch with these gods, but some people still hang on to the ideas.

 But let's see how this stands up.
 Here are seven world famous events from the past few years: